kubernetes-sigs/kubebuilder-declarative-pattern/reconciler-options.md

 This option requires (WithLabels)[#withLabels] to be used.

 ## WithOwner
-WithOwner sets an owner ref on each deployed object by the (OwnerSelector)[https://github.com/kubernetes-sigs/kubebuilder-declarative-pattern/blob/master/pkg/patterns/declarative/options.go#L74].
+WithOwner sets an owner ref on each deployed object by the [OwnerSelector].

 ## WithLabels
 WithLabels sets a fixed set of labels configured provided by a LabelMaker to all deployment objecs for a given DeclarativeObject

 ## WithStatus
-WithStatus provides a (Status)[https://github.com/kubernetes-sigs/kubebuilder-declarative-pattern/blob/master/pkg/patterns/declarative/status.go#L26] interface that will be used during Reconcile.
+WithStatus provides a [Status] interface that will be used during Reconcile.

 ## WithPreserveNamespace
 WithPreserveNamespace preserves the namespaces defined in the deployment manifest instead of matching the namespace of the DeclarativeObject

 ## WithApplyKustomize
-WithApplyKustomize run kustomize build to create final manifest
+WithApplyKustomize runs the kustomize build to create final manifest.
+This feature needs the go dependency `kustomize/api`.
+If you do not need kustomize or want to use a conflict version of `kustomize/api`, you can opt out the kustomize and the `kustomize/api` dependency via go build tag `without-kustomize`. e.g. `go run ./main.go -tags without-kustomize`

 ## WithManagedApplication
 WithManagedApplication is a transform that will modify the Application object in the deployment to match the configuration of the rest of the deployment.